 No Board of Directors Fees

-Starting in November 2022, no director who is also an employee of the Company or any subsidiary receives additional compensation for service as a director of the Company or any of its subsidiaries.
+No director who is also an employee of the Company or any subsidiary receives additional compensation for service as a director of the Company or any of its subsidiaries.
 See also "Corporate Governance Matters."

 Perquisites and Other Personal Benefits